 One of the most well-known types of executive coaching is for career transition and advancement.
 These are specialist coaches who identify their client’s passions, strengths, and limitations and then map out a strategy to integrate those for a successful career change.
 Although in recent times, many top companies have in-house processes (such as on-premise career advisors) to deal with the career aspirations of their employees rather than outsourcing to an external executive coach.

 Business coaches are a subset of executive coaches with a slight difference, in that executive coaches are more focused on the individual development journey that results in benefits for the organisation as well, while a business coach is aligned to the vision and growth of the organisation right at the outset of structuring a coaching program.

 The title may be misleading as therapeutic or curative coaching is not visiting your therapist to talk about past traumas and neither is it personal coaching.
-A healthy, well balanced, emotionally stable, and grounded employee will always have higher creativity, productivity, morale, motivation to succeed and be a team player, thus delivering better results to the business as opposed to a disturbed and stressed individual.
+A healthy, well-balanced, emotionally stable, and grounded employee will always have higher creativity, productivity, morale, and motivation to succeed, and be a team player, thus delivering better results to the business as opposed to a disturbed and stressed individual.
 Slowly, organisations are recognising the importance of mental health and this field of executive coaching may well gain in the coming years.

 Who Needs Executive Coaching?

 Any individual, at any level of leadership, who wants to be a better future version of themselves would benefit from executive coaching.